MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-adrms-restrictions.md

 ## Additional limitations when using HYOK

-In addition to not supporting the listed benefits that you get when you use Azure RMS protection, using HYOK protection with Azure Information Protection labels has the following limitations:
+In addition to not supporting the listed benefits that you get when you use cloud-based protection, using HYOK protection with Azure Information Protection labels has the following limitations:

 - Does not support Office 2010 or Office 2007.

 - Many Exchange services and supporting applications cannot decrypt HYOK-protected emails to inspect the contents and take action on them.
-This loss of functionality includes data loss prevention (DLP) solutions, malware scanners, mail routing rules, journaling, eDiscovery, archiving solutions, and Exchange ActiveSync.
-In addition, only Outlook 2016 and Outlook 2013 can display protected emails to users.
-Because of these limitations, we do not recommend that you use HYOK protection for emails.
+This loss of functionality includes malware scanners, data loss prevention (DLP) solutions, mail routing rules, journaling, eDiscovery, archiving solutions, and Exchange ActiveSync.
+In addition, only Outlook 2016 and Outlook 2013 on Windows computers can display protected emails to users.
+Because of these many limitations, we do not recommend that you use HYOK protection for emails.

-- If you configure a label for user defined permissions for Word, Excel, PowerPoint, and File Explorer: In File Explorer, the protection is always applied by using Azure RMS rather than HYOK protection.
+- If you configure a label for user defined permissions for Word, Excel, PowerPoint, and File Explorer: In File Explorer, the protection is always applied by using cloud-based protection rather than HYOK protection.
 This limitation does not apply to the current preview version of the client.

-- If users choose a label in Outlook that applies HYOK protection, and then change their minds before sending the email and select a label that applies Azure RMS protection, the newly selected label fails to apply.
+- If users choose a label in Outlook that applies HYOK protection, and then change their minds before sending the email and select a label that applies cloud-based protection, the newly selected label fails to apply.
 Users see the following error message: **Azure Information Protection cannot apply this label.
 You don't have permission to perform this action.**

     The only workaround is to close the email message and start again.
 The same limitation applies if similarly, users first choose a label that applies Azure RMS protection and then change the label to one that applies HYOK protection.